baichen-du/baichen-du.github.io/index.md

 <br>
 **Video Segmentation with Praat TextGrid**
 <div style="text-align: justify">
 For audiovisual linguistic research, there is no "Praat" for videos.
-I developed this Python program VideoPraat that takes videos and properly annotated TextGrids as inputs, and segment the videos into smaller clips, which can be further fed to computer visions models for batch processing.
+I developed this Python program that takes videos and properly annotated TextGrids as inputs, and segment the videos into smaller clips, which can be further fed to computer visions models for batch processing.
 Unlike tools such as ffmpeg, I use MoviePy, which is a Python library at the percision of sub-milliseconds, as permitted by the framerate of the input video.
 This is particularly helpful for computer-vision-assisted articulography, eye-tracking, and pupillometry, which needs to capture the trajectory of fast-moving articulators and frequent eye movements.
 Or it can be applied in less computationally demanding tasks, such as segmenting sociolinguistic interviews or recordings of head-turning experiments with infants into individual trials.
 </div>
 <br>
 **Automatic interval labelling and segment tracking for TextGrids**